lilo-san/cha-documentation/README.md

 # Software
 The OEM operating system shows a simple but friendly user interface.

-The device comes with 16 games available from the interface.
+The device comes with 16 games pre-installed available from the user interface.

+At the time of this writting there is no official means to purchase additional games.

 # Hardware
 ![PCB Front](images/pcb-front-annotated-thumb.png)